-Connecting with the PGA Adapter and the QFP Cable

-To connect the target system with the PGA adapter and the QFP cable,

-- 1 Verify both the emulator and the target system are turned off. - 2 Solder the QFP socket/adapter to the target system. - 3 Attach ribbon cables of the emulator to the PGA adapter. - 4 Attach the QFP cable to the PGA adapter. - When emulating the H8/3001/04/05 operated in mode 3 or 4, attach the pin exchange board HP 64784-66509 between the QFP cable and the PGA adapter. - 5 Align pin #1 of the QFP cable and the QFP socket/adapter, then fix them with four screws. - 6 Turn on the target system and then the emulator.
+Connecting with the PGA Adapter and the QFP Cable To connect the target system with the PGA adapter and the QFP cable, 1 Verify both the emulator and the target system are turned off.
+2 Solder the QFP socket/adapter to the target system.
+3 Attach ribbon cables of the emulator to the PGA adapter.
+4 Attach the QFP cable to the PGA adapter.
+5 Align pin #1 of the QFP cable and the QFP socket/adapter, then fix them with four screws.
+6 Turn on the target system and then the emulator.